QBladeOcean/QBladeOceanDocs/docs/source/src/user/data_import_export/data_import_export.rst

 Object Hierarchy and Data Structure
 ====================================

-In the back-end of QBlade all simulation objects and all data is organized in a specific hierarchy, representing the 'building blocks' of a completer aero-servo-hydro-elastic wind turbine simulation.
-The data structure and object hierarchy of QBlade is shown in the following figure.
+In QBlade's back-end, all simulation objects and data are organized into a hierarchical structure, representing the "building blocks" of a complete aero-servo-hydro-elastic wind turbine simulation.
+This hierarchy is depicted in the following figure:

 .. _fig-data_struct: